QuantEcon/lecture-source-jl/rst_files/amss.rst

 We assume the same utility parameters as in the :doc:`Lucas-Stokey economy <opt_tax_recur>`

-This utility function is implemented in the following type
+This utility function is implemented in the following constructor

 .. code-block:: julia